 The project involved the design and development of a charity website with a strong focus on inclusivity and accessibility.
 The goal was to create a platform that could be easily updated by non-technical users, while ensuring the site remained accessible, performant, and aligned with the charity’s mission.

-Kunterbunte Inklusion e.V in 2025
+Kunterbunte Inklusion e.V old website

 The Challenge